-- This includes all approval conditions generated on the feedback report (if using an AUS) or any additional conditions the underwriter may require.
+- This includes all approval conditions generated on the feedback report (if using DU) or any additional conditions the underwriter may require.

-- If more information is needed, the borrower is contacted to supply more information and/or documentation.
+- If more information is needed, the borrower is contacted to supply additional information and/or documentation.

 - If the loan is acceptable as submitted, continue on with the next steps in the loan process.